Admission requirements & costs

 The application for admission and all supporting documents (required for admission assessment) must be received by this date.

-Each year four percent of the seats in the Bachelor of Nursing program will be reserved for Aboriginal applicants through an Aboriginal admission target.
-Please visit Aboriginal student admission for more information.
+Each year four percent of the seats in the Bachelor of Nursing program will be reserved for Indigenous applicants through an Indigenous admission target.
+Please visit Indigenous student admission for more information.

 More Money Matters information.